The Rights of Tipped Employees in New Jersey

 However, both the State of New Jersey and the federal government have laws in place to protect tipped employees’ wage rights.
 These wage laws ensure that tipped employees are able to earn the state or federal minimum wage and determine how employers fairly distribute an employee’s tips.

-Below, the Lynch Law Firm’s New Jersey wage and hour attorneys outline the rights of tipped employees in New Jersey.
+Below, the Lynch Law Firm, PC’s New Jersey wage and hour attorneys outline the rights of tipped employees in New Jersey.
 If you believe your rights have been violated, do not hesitate to contact us to schedule a free, no obligation consultation to find out if you have a wage and hour claim.

 What Is a Tip?